dart-lang/test/pkgs/test/doc/configuration.md

 ### `suite_load_timeout`

 This field indicates how much time the test runner should allow for compiling and loading a test suite before it considers that suite to have failed.
 It has two possible formats:

-* The string "none" indicates that suites should never time out.
+* The string "none" indicates that loading suites should never time out.

 * A number followed by a unit abbreviation indicates an exact time.
 For example, "1m" means a timeout of one minute, and "30s" means a timeout of thirty